 - The bus: Dísz tér stop (served by lines 16, 16A and 116)

-Hop-on hop-off sightseeing buses also stop at the Hungarian National Gallery.
-They’re quite a practical practical option when it comes to getting around the city.
+Hop-on hop-off sightseeing bus tours also stop at the Hungarian National Gallery.
+They’re quite a practical option when it comes to getting around the city.

 💡 Relocation of the Hungarian National Gallery 💡

-For information, the Hungarian National Gallery is scheduled to move to Városliget (the “City Wood”), east of Budapest, in 2021.
+For your information, the Hungarian National Gallery is scheduled to move to the Városliget (the “City Wood”), east of Budapest.
 Stay tuned …

 The Hungarian National Gallery is open every day from Tuesday to Sunday, from 10 a.m. to 6 p.m.
 It is however closed on Mondays.